Lewisdev94/weather-app/README.md

 - Displays the location, temperature, summary and weather icon for given coordinates
 - Temperature can be switched between celsius and fahrenheit
+- Theme changes depending on local time of day
+- Temperature ring changes depending on current temperature

 ## Future Improvements

+- Work out a new way to do the gradient ring.
+Causing issues for a clean theme change.
 - Make location request a user action
 - Make app mobile responsive
-- Make gradient background dynamic based on time of day
+- Make background dynamic based on time of day
 - Provide error messaging for the weather API
 - Provide error messaging if a location isn't provided to the app from the browser (option for manual input?)
 - Ask for a name to be stored within cookies for a personalised page on each load
-- Add placeholder information and icon for when the API is slow to load
 - Auto refresh the page after 15(?)minutes for an updated weather report.
 How does this work with the current function on page load?

 ## Completed Improvements

+- Placeholders provided for all data fields for when the API is slow.
+(29/03/2021)
+- Background changes depending on the local time of day.
+(29/03/2021)
 - CORS proxy removed.
 No longer needed on dev or production.
 (26/03/2021)
 - API key is now hidden from client side using Netlify environment variable.
 API key also changed and deleted on OpenWeatherMap.
 (26/03/2021)
 - Current date and time code built in JS.
 (24/03/2021)